Unrest grows daily around the world. Terrorism mounts. Bad news increases, while good news is increasingly scarce. Conditions worsen daily!

 For voices to be heard in the midst of an earthquake, especially when accompanied by lightning and thunder, they would have to be those of mighty angels.
-(Read our free booklet Earthquakes and Volcanoes in Prophecy to learn more.)
+(Read our trend report Earthquakes and Volcanoes in Prophecy to learn more.)

 Chapter 17: The Woman of Babylon the Great

-Chapters 17 and 18 are another inset describing the great Roman system that is destroyed at the end of chapter 16.
-These chapters give a somewhat more detailed picture of the large universal church.
-The picture includes her harlot “daughters” (17:5), which have helped to deceive all nations (17:1-2; 18:3).
+Chapters 17 and 18 are another inset describing the great false system that is destroyed at the end of chapter 16.
+These chapters give a somewhat more detailed picture of the returned large universal system.
+The picture includes all of her harlot “daughters” (17:5)—those people and nations who participate with her—which have helped to deceive all nations (17:1-2; 18:3).

 Many end-time prophecies use terms like heads, horns, toes, kings, etc. Several whole chapters must be studied to make their meaning clear.
 They clarify the different revivals of the same Roman system.

-Again, by comparing Daniel 7 with Revelation 13 and 17, it becomes clear that there are seven revivals of the Holy Roman Empire.
-Six have come and gone—and the last is now forming!
-This revival will last at least three and a half years, coinciding with the Tribulation (Matt.
-24:21-22) and God’s Wrath.
+Again, by comparing Daniel 7 with Revelation 13 and 17, it becomes clear that there are seven revivals of the Holy Roman Empire, with an eighth “diverse” head to emerge at the time foretold in Revelation.
+Six have come and gone—and the seventh is now forming!
+The eighth revival will last exactly three-and-a-half years (Rev. 11:2, 3; 12:14; 13:5), with the fifth seal also involving the Tribulation and God’s Wrath.

 Of this woman, verses 5-6 state, “And upon her forehead was a name written, MYSTERY, BABYLON THE GREAT, THE MOTHER OF HARLOTS AND ABOMINATIONS OF THE EARTH.
 And I saw the woman drunken with the blood of the saints, and with the blood of the martyrs of Jesus.”
 Verse 1 calls her a “great whore that sits upon many waters…”